cedarbdd/cedar/README.markdown

 both the simulator and device runtimes.

 We've created a sample iPhone application that runs Cedar specs both on and off the device.
-You can check it out here: http://github.com/pivotal/StoryAccepter
+You can check it out [here](http://github.com/pivotal/StoryAccepter).

 See the Pivotal forks of OCHamcrest and OCMock on GitHub for iPhone-specific static framework targets.